ChamikaKarunarathna/Basic-CV-template-HTML-CSS/_part/creating-first-file.md

 # Welcome to the page!
-This is the first page created for the course by Chamika
+This is the first page created for the course by Chamika Karunarathna